jianrong7/bullrun2020/README.md

-# Click on FINAL.ipynb to view the project!
+# Click on bullrun2020.ipynb to view the project!

 ## Is the recent tech-driven bull run in the stock market justified?